VIN1902/learning-react/react-library-summary.md

 1. Batching:
     - react says "All updates that happen inside this event handler are part of the same batch".
-1. State update queue: (inside hook)
+1. State update queue: <mark>( Hook Working )</mark>
+    - Hook returns the array of state variable and the setState method. setState method updates the state value.
     - Every hook (like useState) maintains an internal queue of pending updates.
     - Calculates the final state value by processing all the updates in that batch.
-        - Each setState (setCounter) adds an update to queue.
+        - Each setState (setCounter) method, adds an update to queue.
         - These updates are done in order.
-        - if a _value is passed_, then added update _replaces_ the previous one, to set next value of next state, & ultimately the final value.
+        - In the setState method, if a _value is passed_, then added update _replaces_ the previous one, to set next value of state, & ultimately the final value.
-        - if a _function is passed_, then added update _derives_ from the previous one, to set value of next state, & ultimately the final value.
+        - In the setState method, if a _function is passed_, then added update _derives_ from the previous one, to set value of next state, & ultimately the final value.
 1. Fiber:
-    - Executes and schedules the rendering work once final state is known.
+    - Executes and schedules the rendering work once final state value is known.
-    - After final state to rendered is decided, React marks it for reconcilation, which is handled by fiber algorithm.
+    - After final state value to be rendered is decided, React marks it for reconcilation, which is handled by fiber algorithm.

 ## Functional updates
 What if I want to add 3 value per button click and not this default behaviour?